reeder32/tap-room/README.md

 # Tap Room

-## a react app for keeping inventory for a tap room
+## A react app for keeping inventory for a tap room

 #### By Nick Reeder